 VOTER REGISTRATION INFORMATION

 IN PERSON – You may register to vote in person at the Election Commission office.
 I.D with proof of residency in Grainger County is required before you can register.
 Registration is not transferable from county to county in Tennessee.
 You must be 18 yrs. of age on or before the next election, a citizen of the United States, and must not have been convicted of a felony.
 You DO NOT register in Tennessee by either Democrat or Republican.
-Our office is located at: 7701 Rutledge Pike, Rutledge, TN in the old post office building.
+Our office is located at: 7701 Rutledge Pike, Rutledge, TN.
 Office hours are from 8:30 to 4:30 Monday – Friday.

 ONLINE – Tennessee offers Online Voter Registration.
 Please go to GoVoteTN.gov and follow the directions.
 Voter Registration Deadlines are the same with Online Registration as with mail-in or in-person registration.

 NVRA AGENCIES – In Person registration is also available at these agencies: Safety Dept., Health Dept., Dept. of Human Services.
 Applications from these agencies will be mailed to our office for processing.
 You are not a registered voter until you receive your card.